 We’re looking for Black women and gender non-conforming people, young and old, committed to building people power to campaign for a more just Mzansi.
 We’re looking for applications from people who:

-– Have exceptional writing skills in English and either isiZulu, isiXhosa, Sepedi, Sesotho, Setswana, Afrikaans, Xitsonga, Ndebele, siSwati or Tshivenda.
+– Have some writing skills and experience in English and either isiZulu, isiXhosa, Sepedi, Sesotho, Setswana, Afrikaans, Xitsonga, Ndebele, siSwati or Tshivenda.

 – Have the ability to research an issue and communicate information in a way that is short, simple, and powerful.